11 SEPTEMBER 2020 – CLIFFORD FLEMING WILLIAMS

 On 28 February 1912, the Standing Sub-Committee of the Committee of Imperial Defence, which included Winston Churchill who was First Lord of the Admiralty and Louis Mountbatten who was Second Sea Lord, approved the Technical Sub-Committee’s Report whose remit included future developments for naval and military aviation.
 On 14 March 1912, Wakefield entered into a contract with the Admiralty for his float and its method of attachment and to convert an Admiralty aeroplane into a hydro-aeroplane.
 However, Wakefield’s hands were tied in relation to the protesters in that he had signed the Official Secrets Act.

 10,000 signatures were obtained by the protesters.
 Deputations were made to the House of Commons and the entire issue came to a head on 16 April 1912 when a question was tabled.
 Click here for image.The determining answer was given by Winston Churchill, who confirmed that hydro-aeroplane tests would continue at Windermere.

 In 1913, Winston Churchill coined the term ‘seaplane’.

 On Saturday 13 June at 07.00, the AAIB cyclists will depart from the Glebe at Bowness, where the Windermere and Bowness Civic Society erected a Waterbird memorial plaque.
-In recognition of Wakefield’s pioneering contribution to aviation safety, the cyclists will present a pennant to the Lakes Flying Company (LFC) which hopes to fly a replica of Waterbird from Windermere in mid-September.
+In recognition of Wakefield’s pioneering contribution to aviation safety, the cyclists will present a pennant to the Lakes Flying Company (LFC).
 LFC will present the cyclists with a signed print of a painting of Waterbird in flight.